 ID Theft Defense

 Primerica’s underwriting standard is not favorable to those with less than perfect health.
 This means that those who are looking for life insurance but have a medical history of cancer, diabetes, or depression will not get the best rate on their life insurance coverage.
-Customer’s who aren’t educated in life insurance with conditions like these, or worse, may have their applications denied.
+Customer’s who aren’t educated on life insurance with conditions like these may have their applications denied.

-If a denial of an application happens, seeking another policy elsewhere with another company is jeopardized.
-This is a fact that Primerica agent’s are trained on and can potentially cause more harm than good when it comes to the customer trying to obtain life insurance in the future.
+If they deny an application, seeking a policy elsewhere with another company is difficult.
+Primerica agents receive training on this and can potentially harm customers’ ability to obtain life insurance in the future.

 It is always recommended to discuss life insurance with an independent life insurance agent that works with many companies.
-Each company has their own different underwriting requirements and independent agents know which company is best suited for each individual’s situation.
+Each company has its own underwriting requirements and independent agents know which is best suited for any situation.